ClementSafon/IDS_FL_Simulation/rapport_copie.md

 The device's resource, time consumption, as well as communcation cost should be looked upon in order to determine the selection of clients.

+\newpage

-## Issues with Federated Learning and with Machine Learning in general
+# 4. Issues with Federated Learning and with Machine Learning in general

 In this section, many issues and challenges which occur in Machine Learning as well as in Federated learning will be covered.

 In any type of Machine Learning in general, the cleanliness of the data as well as the accurate labellisation is crucial.
 In our case, this had tremendous impact on the quality of the Intrusion Detection System, and can interfere with any potential commercial or legitimate usage.

-Even thoug
+Even thought
 > What is the rate of false positives which make IDS unusable for real life conditions?

 The diversity in the network traffic also appears to be an issue.
 Diversity in the network traffic.
 Impact de l'apprentissage fédéré sur ça

+\newpage

-## Implemented IDS
+# 5. Implemented IDS

-IBM-FL was the first notebook we used
+[IBM-FL](https://github.com/IBM/federated-learning-lib/tree/main) was the first notebook used to understand more ML and FL concepts.
 Flwer is the second module which was used in this experiment.
+Computer specs to mention here.
+Number of epochs + rounds for each training.

-### The Simulation Environment
+## 5.1.
+The Simulation Environment

 In this part we are just going to describe the simulation process that we used in our set up.
 In order to get the previous results we went into many simulations, adjusting a lot of parameters.
 And to do so, we have decided to create a simulation template, that can allow everyone to reroduce our experimentations.
 Instead of creating a Jupyter Note Book, we've created à [GitHub project](https://github.com/ClementSafon/IDS_FL_Simulation) that have all the necessary ressources to execute simulation without having to write anything.
 To reproduce, modify or go deeper into our researches, you can find all you need in this repository.
 There is documentation about, how to install, configure and run a simulation.
 Feel free to fork this project in case you want to upgrade it.

 Before, we started by using IBM FL

-### First experiment: binary classification
+## 5.2.
+First experiment: binary classification

 In the first experiment, we went for the most simple IDS behavior, the one that can classify a network traffic either in Normal or Malicious.
 That allowed us to understand the federated mechnaismes and to manipulate some basic and still efficient models.
 In this party, we worked a lot base on the work of the works of [Yann Busnel and Léo Lavaur](https://github.com/phdcybersec/nof_2023/tree/main).
 The main objective here was to understand how the classification models works, how we can set up a federated learning environment to test the performances of our machine learning process and finally, show the benefit of the federated learning compared to traditionnal machine learning.